thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

   - Segmentation: To support action policies that require staying on-object (or moving off-object).
   - Salience Detection: To support rapid inference by targeting an object's more informative areas.

 The results of these processes may be (a) used to filter out goal states and/or (b) embedded into `GoalState` objects.
 On the one hand, filtering is pretty unambiguous way to indicate whether a target location is worth considering at all.
 On the other hand, filtering out goal-states based on model-free criteria might prematurely eliminate candidates that would have been very promising had they been allowed to mix with model-based information.
 At this stage, I'm learning towards minimal output filtering since (a) we want to avoid repeatedly saccading between a handful of salient locations, and (b) the `GoalStateSelector`'s filtration should be "smarter" since it has access to model-based information[^4].
-Some metadata will be added to each goal state's dictionary of non-morphological features (such as `region_id` and `salience`) which the `GoalStateSelector` can use to filter and rank goal states[^5].
+Some metadata will be added to each goal state's dictionary of non-morphological features (such as `object_id` to represent a model-free surface) which the `GoalStateSelector` can use to filter and rank goal states[^5].

 ### `GoalStateSelector`

   - **Type**: `object`
   - **Input**: All `GoalState` objects produced by LMs and the `SalienceMapSM`.
   - **Output**: `GoalState`
   - **Consumers**: `MotorSystem`

 With the addition of a `SalienceMapSM`, the number of goal states generated at each time step will jump from ~1 to ~1000 (roughly).
 Consequently, we need something to pool LM- and SM-derived goal states together and decide which should be acted upon by the motor system.
 These requirements place the `GoalStateSelector` in a uniquely powerful position to integrate model-free and model-based data.
 In addition, it can easily maintain a recent history of visited (or at least attempted) locations since it has the final say about which goal state the motor system should attempt.